bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-architecture-introduction.md

 ---
-title: Architecture Options For a Single Nuxeo Node
+title: Nuxeo Architecture Introduction
-description: This page covers common architecture aspects to deploy a single Nuxeo node for production use.
+description: This page covers the elements that can be included in a production ready Nuxeo architecture.
 labels:
     - deployment
     - architecture